 - 1 Arborist.
-(1) A person currently certified by the Western Chapter of the - 2 International Society of Arboriculture as an expert on the care of trees; (2) a - 3 consulting arborist who satisfies the requirements of the American Society of - 4 Consulting Arborists; or (3) other qualified professionals who the director - 5 determines have gained through experience the qualifications to identify, remove, - 6 or replace trees.
-[Zoning Ordinance] - 7 Archaeological.
+(1) A person currently certified by the Western Chapter of the International - 2 Society of Arboriculture as an expert on the care of trees; (2) a consulting arborist - 3 who satisfies the requirements of the American Society of Consulting Arborists; or - 4 (3) other qualified professionals who the director determines have gained through - 5 experience the qualifications to identify, remove, or replace trees.
+[Zoning - 6 Ordinance] - 7 Archaeological.
 Relating to the material remains of past human life, culture, or - 8 activities. - 9 Archeology.
 The study of historic or prehistoric peoples and their cultures by - 10 analysis of their artifacts and sites. - 11 Architectural Control; Architectural Review.
-Regulations and procedures - requiring the exterior design of structures to be suitable, harmonious, and in - 13 keeping with the general appearance, historic character, and/or style of surrounding - 14 areas.
-A process used to exercise control over the design of buildings and their - 15 settings.
-(See "Design Review; Design Control.")
+Regulations and procedures requiring - 12 the exterior design of structures to be suitable, harmonious, and in keeping with the - 13 general appearance, historic character, and/or style of surrounding areas.
+A process - 14 used to exercise control over the design of buildings and their settings.
+(See "Design - 15 Review.")
 [Subdivision Ordinance] - 16 Architectural Feature.
-An exterior building feature including roof, windows, doors, - 17 porches, etc. [Zoning Ordinance] - 18 Area; Area Median Income.
-As used in State of California housing law with respect - 19 to income eligibility limits established by the U.S. Department of Housing and Urban - 20 Development (HUD), "area" means metropolitan area or non-metropolitan county.
+An exterior building feature including roof, windows, doors, - 17 porches, etc. [Zoning Ordinance] - Area; Area Median Income.
+As used in State of California housing law with respect to - 19 income eligibility limits established by the U.S. Department of Housing and Urban - 20 Development (HUD), "area" means metropolitan area or non-metropolitan county.
 In - 21 non-metropolitan areas, the "area median income" is the higher of the county - 22 median family income or the statewide non-metropolitan median family income. - 23 [Zoning Ordinance] - 24 Arterial.
 Medium-speed (30-40 mph), medium-capacity (10,000-35,000 average daily - 25 trips) roadway that provides intra-community travel and access to the county-wide - 26 highway system.
 Access to community arterials should be provided at collector - 27 roads and local streets, but direct access from parcels to existing arterials is - 28 common.
 [Subdivision and Vehicles and Traffic Ordinance]